-- Verbal conduct such as epithets (nicknames and slang terms), abusive or derogatory jokes or comments, slurs, including graphic verbal commentary about an individual's body or that identify a person on the basis of his or her protected classification, or unwanted sexual advances, invitations or comments. - 2.
-Visual conduct such as making, sending, or displaying derogatory, sexually suggestive and/or obscene letters, notes, e-mails, invitations, slurs, jokes, gestures, pictures, cartoons, or posters related to a protected classification. - 3.
-Physical conduct such as assault, unwanted and/or offensive touching (including pinching, grabbing, and patting), leering, and blocking normal movements or interfering with work. - 1.
-Where submission of such conduct is either explicitly or implicitly a term or condition of employment, including advancement or receipt of other job-related benefits; - 2.
-Where submission to or rejection of such conduct by an employee is used as a basis for employment decisions affecting the employee or other employees; - 3.
-Where such conduct interferes with an employee's work performance or creates an intimidating, hostile or otherwise offensive working environment.
+- a.
+Verbal conduct such as epithets (nicknames and slang terms), abusive or derogatory jokes or comments, slurs, including graphic verbal commentary about an individual's body or that identify a person on the basis of their protected classification, or unwanted sexual advances, invitations or comments. - b.
+Visual conduct such as making, sending, or displaying derogatory, sexually suggestive and/or obscene letters, notes, e-mails, invitations, slurs, jokes, gestures, pictures, cartoons, or posters related to a protected classification. - c.
+Physical conduct such as assault, unwanted and/or offensive touching (including pinching, grabbing, and patting), leering, and blocking normal movements or interfering with work.